 • 2 tablespoons olive oil

-• 8 cups mixed greens (such as spinach, arugula, and kale)
+• 8 cups mixed greens (such as romaine, spinach, and arugula)

 • 1 cup cherry tomatoes, halved